pahandav/sfq/README.md

 ## Usage:

-On Windows, you can create a shortcut to sfq.exe on your desktop, and you can drag and drop files to it.
-Add -o to the target dialog after the sfq.exe path to use OptimFROG to compress (decompression can be done with any shortcut to sfq.exe).
+On Windows, you can use the shortcuts on your Desktop to drag and drop files.
+Add -l and a level number to the target dialog after the sfq.exe path to use a different OptimFROG level to compress (decompression can be done with any shortcut to sfq.exe).

 To decompress files, pass a sfq compressed file to the program.